Sustainable living: Showers

 On average, showers were 18% of U.S. indoor water use in 1999, at 6–8 USgal per minute traditionally in America.
 A simple method to reduce this use is to switch to low-flow, high-performance showerheads.
 These showerheads use only 1.0–1.5 gpm or less.
 An alternative to replacing the showerhead is to install a converter.
 This device arrests a running shower upon reaching the desired temperature.
-Solar water heaters can be used to obtain optimal water temperature, and are more sustainable because they reduce dependence on fossil fuels.
+Solar water heaters can be used to obtain optimal water temperature and are more sustainable because they reduce dependence on fossil fuels.
 To lessen excess water use, water pipes can be insulated with pre-slit foam pipe insulation.
 This insulation decreases hot water generation time.
 A simple, straightforward method to conserve water when showering is to take shorter showers.
-One method to accomplish this is to turn off the water when it is not necessary (such as while lathering) and resuming the shower when water is necessary.
-This can be facilitated when the plumbing or showerhead allow turning off the water without disrupting the desired temperature setting (common in the UK but not the United States).
+One method to accomplish this is to turn off the water when it is not necessary (such as while lathering) and resume the shower when water is necessary.
+This can be facilitated when the plumbing or showerhead allows turning off the water without disrupting the desired temperature setting (common in the UK but not the United States).

 Dishwashers and sinks

 On average, sinks were 15% of U.S. indoor water use in 1999.
 There are, however, easy methods to rectify excessive water loss.
 Available for purchase is a screw-on aerator.
 This device works by combining water with air thus generating a frothy substance with greater perceived volume, reducing water use by half.
 Additionally, there is a flip-valve available that allows flow to be turned off and back on at the previously reached temperature.
 Finally, a laminar flow device creates a 1.5–2.4 gpm stream of water that reduces water use by half, but can be turned to normal water level when optimal.

-In addition to buying the above devices, one can live more sustainably by checking sinks for leaks, and fixing these links if they exist.
+In addition to buying the above devices, one can live more sustainably by checking sinks for leaks and fixing these leaks if they exist.
 According to the EPA, "A small drip from a worn faucet washer can waste 20 gallons of water per day, while larger leaks can waste hundreds of gallons".
 When washing dishes by hand, it is not necessary to leave the water running for rinsing, and it is more efficient to rinse dishes simultaneously.

 On average, dishwashing consumes 1% of indoor water use.
 When using a dishwasher, water can be conserved by only running the machine when it is full.
 Some have a "low flow" setting to use less water per wash cycle.
 Enzymatic detergents clean dishes more efficiently and more successfully with a smaller amount of water at a lower temperature.